ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 2. Multiply evaluations for each point: $y_i = a(x_i) b(x_i)$,
 3. Interpolate $c$ from pairs $(x_0, y_0), .. , (x_{2n}, y_{2n})$.

-This is great, but already first step is difficult to do better than $O(n^2)$.
+This is great, but already the first step is difficult to do better than $O(n^2)$.
 Lucky for us, someone smart noticed that evaluation of a polynomial in many points (multipoint evaluation) can be done more efficiently if the chosen set of points satisfies few rules.
-And that's not everything, third step in that case can also be reduced to multipoint evaluation of a similar set of points.
+And that's not everything, the third step, in that case, can also be reduced to the multipoint evaluation of a similar set of points.
-Second step is clearly linear, so this sounds promising.
+The second step is clearly linear, so this sounds promising.

 Let's first see how to do multipoint evaluation efficiently.

 ### Multipoint evaluation

-Algorithm we are going to see takes a polynomial $p$, a natural number $N$ and a complex number $w$.
+The algorithm we are going to see takes a polynomial $p$, a natural number $N$ and a complex number $w$.
 It returns evaluations of $p$ in $N$ points: $w^0, w^1,.. , w^{N-1}$.

 It's convenient to write down these $N$ evaluations in the form of a degree $N-1$ polynomial, so that value of $p$ in $w^j$ stays next to $x^j$.